PieterKas/Transaction-Binding-Proof/README.md

 The goal of this specification is to define how a JSON Web Token (JWT) can be bound to a transaction in such a way that the JWT cannot be used with another transaction without being detected by the recipient of the JWT.
 A specific application of this binding mechanims is to bind a SPIFFE Verifiable Identity Document JWT (SVID JWT) to a transaction.

 ## Introduction
 SPIFFE Verifiable Identity Document JWT (SVID JWTs) are bearer tokens defined by the Secure Production Identifier Framework For Everyone (SPIFFE).
 These tokens does not contain any key material by definition.
-JWT SVIDs are short lived, but if an atacker gets hold of them, the attacker may use them to impersonate the workload that was issued with the JWT SVID.
+JWT SVIDs are issued to individual workloads.
+They are short lived, but if an atacker gets hold of them, the attacker may use them to impersonate the workload that was issued with the JWT SVID.

 One way to avoid this is by:

 1. Adding a reference to a public key to a JWT SVID by including a key ID (kid) claim in the JWT payload.
 2. Define a transaction binding proof by profiling the JSON Web Signature (JWS) specification to contain specific claims that can be bound to the transaction.

-## JWT SVID extension
+## SVID JWT kid claim
-To support transaction binding, JWTs MUST include a kid claim as defined in https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.4 (open question, can this be the X5u or X5t parameter representing the X.509 SVID).
+To support transaction binding, JWT SVIDs MUST include a kid claim as defined in https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.4 (open question, can this be the X5u or X5t parameter representing a X.509 certificate, such as a X.509 SVID).

 ## Transaction Binding Proof
 The transaction binding proof is a a JWT [RFC7519] that is signed (using JSON Web Signature (JWS) [RFC7515]) with a private key chosen by the workload.
 The JOSE Header of a Transaction Binding Proof MUST contain at least the following parameters: